 4. Neater Pet Brands Stainless Steel Slow Feed Bowl, 3 Cups

 This stainless steel bowl is designed to fit inside select raised feeding stations, offering a smooth and easy-to-clean surface.
 The slow feed pattern is intended to challenge fast eaters without causing frustration.
-Its capacity and design make it a practical choice for medium to large breed dogs.
+Its capacity and design make it practical for medium to large breed dogs.

 What We Like: